Mamata likely to visit illegal firecracker factory blast site in Egra on Friday | Politics

 Another blast happened allegedly in the house of a local Trinamool Congress leader at Dubrajpur in Birbhum district on May 22.
 Locals claimed crude bombs were stored in the house.
 There was no casualty.

-In order to make sure no such illegal factories exist any more, the state Cabinet decided to set up clusters for manufacturing green firecrackers industry and formed a committee to look into the matter, Meanwhile, the state government held a meeting on Tuesday with firecracker manufacturers, an official said.
+In order to make sure that such illegal factories do not exist any more, the state Cabinet decided to set up clusters for manufacturing green firecrackers industry and formed a committee to look into the matter, Meanwhile, the state government held a meeting on Tuesday with firecracker manufacturers, an official said.

 It was decided at the meeting that various types of clusters will be set up for making and storing firecrackers legally, he said.